“Labor Omnia Vincit” McKay Law

 Motor Vehicle Accidents

-Car, truck, and motorcycle crashes are leading causes of facial injuries.
-Airbag deployment injuries all cause distinctive facial injury patterns.
+Car, truck, and motorcycle crashes produce many facial injury claims.
+Airbag deployment injuries all create specific facial trauma.

 Falls